Des critische Musicus an der Spree

 Online only (2023)

-The weekly journal Des Critische Musicus an der Spree [RIPM code DCM] appeared between 3 March 1749 and 17 February 1750 in altogether 50 issues, with each issue bearing the title Der critische Musicus an der Spree without the declined initial article.
+The weekly journal Des Critische Musicus an der Spree [RIPM code DCM] appeared from 3 March 1749 to 17 February 1750 in altogether 50 issues, with each issue bearing the title Der critische Musicus an der Spree without the declined initial article.
 It was published by Friedrich Wilhelm Marpurg, who did not reveal his name, rather writing under pseudonyms such as Philomusus, Wahrmund, Musenhold, and so forth.
 Marpurg, who in 1749 became secretary to General Friedrich Rudolf von Rothenburg, dedicated the periodical to his employer.
 Des Critische Musicus an der Spree could be acquired by subscription in Berlin "bey A. Haude und J. C. Spener, Königl. und der Academie der Wissenschaften privil.
 Buchhändler" (from A. Haude and J. C. Spener, privileged booksellers to the King and the Academy of Sciences) as well as in Breslau, Frankfurt/Main, Hamburg and Leipzig at the price of one Groschen per issue.

 Most issues comprise 8 pages, though some are marginally longer.
 The weekly appearance was interrupted only between nos.
 46 (13 January 1750) and 47 (27 January 1750), in which two weeks separated these issues.